RALPH S. ROBBINS, CFP©

 criteria for Medicaid eligibility

 There are four criteria, or "tests" that must be met to become eligible for the Medicaid Nursing Home Program in Florida (aka the "Institutional Care Program" or "ICP").

-These same requirements must be met when applying for Medicaid Long-Term Care Diversion or Assistive Services programs (sometimes referred to as "waiver" programs or more generally, "home and community based services" or "HCBS") even though care may actually be received in a venue other than a nursing home (such as at home or in an assisted living facility).
+These same requirements must be met when applying for Medicaid Home and Community Based Services when services are being received in a venue other than a nursing home (such as at home or in an assisted living facility).

 The first test is residency; the applicant must be a U.S. citizen or qualified resident alien and a Florida resident.
 The next three, a) medical need, b) age, disability, or blindness, and c) financial need, are discussed below.